MotoCMS vs. WordPress – Ultimate CMS Comparison

 Hosting & Installation

 MotoCMS is a self-hosted platform which means that you are free to choose any hosting you like that corresponds to MotoCMS requirements (PHP 5.4+ or 5.5+ or 5.6+ with Zend Guard Loader and MySQL database support).
-If the choice is a difficult task for you MotoCMS recommends Inmotion Hosting as a highly reliable hosting provider.
+If the choice is a difficult task for you MotoCMS recommends Bluehost as a highly reliable hosting provider.

 The process of installation is easy enough and will take you not more than 5 minutes if you follow the steps described in MotoCMS 3 User’s Guide.
 If you don’t have the time or desire to install the template you can order an Installation service from MotoCMS.
 All installation works will be done within 6 hours since you provide an access to your hosting server.